 Quick tips to make this work

 - After my run, I eat lunch at my desk with a big coffee and water full of electrolytes.
 I don’t see a problem with eating at my desk because I’ve had a break.
 If you’ve got a meeting straight away when you’re due to be back online, try to leave your desk at 11.45 am to ensure you are back and have time to eat beforehand.
+I do this because I’m usually red after a run, so I like some time to go back to my normal colour!

 - don’t scrimp on pre or post-stretching.
 If you need to cut time out of anything, make sure it’s from the run.
 Stretching is the top priority.